Deep512/Portfolio-Management/server/README.md

 Or alternatively copy and paste the commands.

 ### Running the server

+#### Alphavantage API:
+- Replace the API Key in the server file with your own generated API key

 #### Prerequites
 - `nodejs`
 - Install the node modules using `npm`, with the command `npm install`